julietcohen/docker_python_basics/README.md

 7. Run `kubectl get pods` to see if any pods are left hanging from the last run.
 This could be the case if a past run failed to shut down the parsl workers.
 If there are any hanging, delete them all at once (for the specific namespace you're workin with) by running `kubectl delete pods --all -n {namespace}`.

-8. ensure an environment is activated in the terminal that is build from the same `requirements.txt` file as the docker image
+8. Ensure an environment is activated in the terminal that is build from the same `requirements.txt` file as the docker image.

-9. run the python script for the parsl workflow: `python parsl_workflow.py`
+9. Run the python script for the parsl workflow: `python parsl_workflow.py`

 **General Notes:**
-- if run is successful, parsl processes should shut down cleanly.
-If not, you'll need to kill the processes manually
+- If the run is successful, parsl processes should shut down cleanly.
+If not, you'll need to kill the processes manually.
+  - You can check your processes in the command line with `ps -ef | grep {username}`
+  - In the output, the column next to your username shows the 5-digit identifier for the proess.
+Run `kill -9 {identifier}` to kill one in particular.
-- after each run, if files were output, remove them from the persistent directory before next run
+- After each run, if files were output, remove them from the persistent directory before next run.